cmsj/docker-homebridge/README.md

 ## Install

 Pull the image (or build from the Dockerfile) and run the container with ```--privileged --net=host -v /path/to/homebridge/config:/root/.homebridge -v /var/run/dbus:/var/run/dbus```

+## Details

+The base image is Ubuntu 17.04, and the following Homebridge plugins are installed:

+ * Nest
+ * HarmonyHub
+ * cmdSwitch2
+ * IFTTT